verygoodgraphics/vgg_runtime/CONTRIBUTING.md

-# Contributing Guidelines
+# VGG Contribution Guidelines

-First, thank you for using VGG!
-We welcome for issues, pull requests, or asking/answering questions on [Discard channel](#contact-us).
+We sincerely appreciate your interest in and use of VGG.
+We welcome for issues, pull requests, or engaging in discussions on our [Discord channel](#contact-us).
 Before that, please read [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Create an Issue

-If you find any bug or have any idea, no matter a typo, a document error, or a runtime bug, feel free to create an issue.
+If you find any bug including a typo or a runtime bug, feel free to create an issue.

-If it's a simple bug easy to fix, you can create a [pull request](#pull-request) directly, bypassing this step.
+If it's a minor bug that is easy to fix, you can create a [pull request](#pull-request) directly, bypassing this step.

 1. Check [issue list](https://github.com/verygoodgraphics/vgg_runtime/issues) to avoid duplicated issues.
 2. If it's security related, please report to [VGG](mailto:bd@verygoodgraphics.com) directly.